<em>Eucalyptus</em>: planting, pruning and care

 Eucalyptus pulverulenta Baby Blue (Little Boy Blue)

-This small specimen with a pyramidal habit will bring an attractive bluish note year-round to small gardens in mild climates.
-Its dense foliage of small round leaves, covered in silvery-white bloom, is pleasantly scented, and set with numerous cream-white pompom flowers in spring.
+A small specimen with pyramidal habit that will bring an attractive bluish note year-round to small gardens in mild climates.
+Its dense foliage of small round leaves, covered with a silvery-white bloom, is pleasantly scented and bears numerous creamy-white pom-pom flowers in spring.
 Hardy to -10°C in well-drained soil.

 • Flowering time June, July